Standard nix install, skip if you already have nix:

 Build shakefile: bin/mkmk

-.
+Build optimized binaries: bin/mk binaries.
 It will try to link to CoreMIDI on the mac and to JACK on linux.
-If for some reason you don’t have either of those, you can run midi=stub bin/mk
+If for some reason you don’t have either of those, you can run midi=stub bin/mk to link the stub MIDI driver, but now it will never produce any MIDI so what was the point?

-to re-enable key repeats globally.
+On OS X, run defaults write -g ApplePressAndHoldEnabled -bool false to re-enable key repeats globally.
 Provided you want them to work sanely, and not iphone-ly.
 Or don’t do that.
 This is just reminder to myself.

-Go read doc/quickstart.md
+Go read doc/quickstart.md.

-if you want to do some of that.
+Read doc/DEVELOPMENT.md if you want to do some of that.

-Git, and make sure user.email
+Git, and make sure user.email and user.name are configured.

 Install either via package manager or manually: